kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 }
 ```

-* The Storage Engine response is passed back through each component to reach the Proxy.
+* The document will make its way through the chain of components back to the Proxy.

-* The Proxy triggers the callback, which emits a `<requestId>` event to the websocket client.
+* The Proxy then triggers the callback, which emits a `<requestId>` event to the websocket and the Client receives the response.

 ---

-## Subscribing and Writing Content

-This section explains what happens when clients send new content to Kuzzle Backend.

-Kuzzle Backend is able to handle two different input types:

-* **persisted data**, via the [Document controller]({{ site_base_path }}api-documentation/controller-document).
-* **real-time data**, via the [Realtime/Publish action]({{ site_base_path }}controller-realtime/publish).

 ### Writing Persistent Data

-This subsection describes the process for writing **persistent** data, using the "_create_" action (see also [API Documentation]({{ site_base_path }}api-documentation/controller-document/create)).
+This subsection describes the process for writing **persistent** data using the "_create_" action (see the [API Documentation]({{ site_base_path }}api-documentation/controller-document/create)).

 ![persistence_overview]({{ site_base_path }}assets/images/request-scenarios/persistence/overview.png)

-The following diagram shows how a Request flows between the client application, the different Kuzzle Backend components, and the external services:
+The following diagram shows how a request flows between the client application, the different Kuzzle Backend components, and the external services:

 ![persistence_scenario_details]({{ site_base_path }}assets/images/request-scenarios/persistence/details.png)

 * A client sends content to Kuzzle Backend, either via an HTTP request, via a websocket connection or via a custom protocol.

-* The Proxy forwards the Request through the Proxy Entry Point to the Funnel.
-The formatted `input` Request looks like this:
+* The Proxy forwards the request through the Proxy Entry Point to the Funnel.
+The formatted `input` request looks like this:
 ```javascript
 {
   "controller": "document",